Do Parents Contribute to Burnout In Sports?

 I also hate it when someone yells non-stop during a game.
 It’s so distracting, and frankly, quite annoying.
 I really don’t care what team you’re rooting for, just please stop making so much noise!
 During the whole game, there is always that one parent who yells non-stop.
 Even if they’re yelling positive things trying to cheer on the players, the constant yelling distracts me.

 Even though I have this love-hate relationship with soccer, it is one of my favorite pastimes.
+I haven’t quite reached athlete burnout just yet.
 And, if parents and coaches truly put the players’ best interests first, it can be a more positive experience for everyone, both on and off the field.